gustavoaca1997/LuaExpressionGramar/README.md

 ```

 ## Usage
-Import the _parser generator_ with
+First import the higher order function `genParser` with
 ```lua
 genParser = dofile "exp_grammar.lua"
 ```

-`genParser` is a high order function that receives as parameter a function that "writes to an output" when an expression is evaluated as a statement.
+`genParser` receives as parameter a function that "writes to an output" when an expression is evaluated as a statement.
 The `print` function is used by default.

 For example:
 ```lua